KnpLabs/KnpConsoleAutocompleteBundle/README.markdown

         ...
     }

-The first time you install `ConsoleAutocompleteBundle` in a project, you should add `Resources/Shells/symfony2-completion.bash` in your bash profile (in `~/.bash_profile` on MacOS):
+The first time you install `ConsoleAutocompleteBundle` in a project, you should add `Resources/Shells/symfony2-completion.bash` in your bash profile (in `~/.bash_profile` on MacOS and `~/.bashrc` on Ubuntu Debian or other linux):

     ...
     source /path-to-symfony2-completion.bash